-The Reference objects perform two functions: they connects factoids to either the historical persons or geographic locations involved in them.
+The Reference objects perform two possible functions: they connects factoids to either the historical persons or geographic locations involved in them.
 As the diagram below shows, all references are connected to assertions / factoids, and are either Person References, in which case they link to a Person, or they are Location References, in which case they link to a Location.
 A reference is connected to a particular spot in a source where a name for the person or place is written.
 Thus, both kinds can also have a property that records how the person or location’s name was recorded in the source at that point where they are mentioned for the factoid.

 Subclassing of :PersonReference or :LocationReference is useful to establish different kinds of references.
 FPO uses subclassing for :PersonReference to specify the role of the person in the factoid.
 CCH/DDH projects have generally added further subclasses to :PersonReference or :LocationReference to define additional roles that interested them for persons or places in a factoid.
 For charter-oriented projects, for example, :PersonReference was further subclassed to allow the project to identify person as beneficiary and person as grantor.